PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 .. todo::
+    finish intro to first section
+    finish note in hand applicability section
+        sign example(s) with orientation or hand configuration out of phase? continue x-slot selection
+    'no movement' sign example(s)
-    joint activity description not completed
+    fix references in the movement type section update / delete refs to “transcription process” in the movement type section joint activity description not completed
     movement characteristics not yet started
-    at least one sample coding of the full set of movement modules for a sign (or is this covered in the other project materials?) fix references
+    at least one sample coding of the full set of movement modules for a sign (or is this covered in the other project materials?)
-    update / delete refs to “transcription process” type up hand applicability section
-    continue x-slot selection
-    'no movement' sign example(s)
-    sign example(s) with orientation out of phase?

 .. _movement: